 - Once the mixture is secured, seeds should be gently pressed into the substance.
-The fresher the seed the better so be sure to plant several seeds, especially the largest ones which are most likely to germinate.
+The fresher the seed (make sure to save seeds the right way) the better so be sure to plant several seeds, especially the largest ones which are most likely to germinate.
 The remaining seeds can be packed air-tight and used the next year.

 - Seed packets will suggest the depth they should descend into the potting mix, often between ⅛ – ¼ inch or 2-3 times deep as the seed is wide.
 Burying seeds too deep can hamper their energy and ability to eventually rise above the surface.

 - Cover with clear lids or plastic with tiny holes to aid airflow and prevent developing mold or drying out.